KatayamaTaro/Shorebird/README.md

 To download your entered data, press the download CSV button.
 Save in appropriate place with appropriate name.

 ## Most Up to Date Data
-The most up to date data is the final_shorebird_2011_2024.csv. (update with most up to date dataset here)
+The most up to date data is the final_shorebird_2011_2024.csv. (update with most up to date dataset here).
+Note this folder is hidden for now.